mvolkmann/blog/src/swift/Fastlane.md

   - The fastlane action
     {% aTargetBlank "https://docs.fastlane.tools/actions/match/", "match" %}
     is an alias for `sync_code_signing`.
-    It creates all required certificates and provisioning profiles and stores them in a private git repository (or another supported location) so a team of developers can share them.
+    It combines the functionality of `cert` and `sigh`.
-    The `match` action combines the functionality of `cert` and `sigh`.
+    In addition, it stores the certificates and provisioning profiles in a private git repository (or another supported location) so a team of developers can share them.
-    It is recommended to use `match` in place of `cert` and `sigh` unless the fine-grained control those provide is needed.
+    It is recommended to use `match` in place of `cert` and `sigh` unless the fine-grained control those provide is needed or it is not desired to store the artifacts in a git repository.
     Perhaps `match` should only be used
     when a project has more than one developer.

 - Register each of the capabilities (ex.
 CloudKit or MapKit) used by the project with the Developer Portal and update the app entitlements.
   This is done manually in Xcode.

 - Test the app.

   - Create distribution profiles for testing beta versions of the app